 What does the Department for Child Protection do when they receive a report that a child is being abused or neglected?

 When the Department for Child Protection receive a notification the worker will take down information relevant to making an assessment of the level of risk of harm to the child or young person.
-Following the assessment they can make a decision about response recommendations and then forward the report to the District Centre closest to the child's residence.
+Following the assessment they can make a decision about response recommendations and then forward the report to the District Centre closest to the child or young person's residence.
 Once allocated to a social worker they may begin the process of case work.

 In emergency situations (such as a child being abandoned or where there is an imminent danger to the child) a rapid response is required and out of office action is initiated by the Child Abuse Report Line before being forwarded to the District Centre.